-8 Delete if the interim financial statements is not presented in a "condensed" format.
+Delete if the interim financial statements is not presented in a "condensed" format.

-In the case where the interim financial statements comply with all the requirements of Singapore Financial Reporting Standards (International), the financial reporting framework would be a fair presentation framework and the auditor's report should be amended accordingly.
+&lt;sup>9 In the case where the interim financial statements comply with all the requirements of Singapore Financial Reporting Standards (International), the financial reporting framework would be a fair presentation framework and the auditor's report should be amended accordingly.